olena-shalyhina/online_restaurant_react/README.md

 ---

-## Bright single-page application with beautiful images and animations
+## It's a colorful, responsive single-page application with beautiful images and animations

-### _Deployed using Vite and built using Type Script and modern libraries:React, Redux Toolkit, React Router, React Hook form, React Bootstrap, SASS_.
+### Deployed using Vite and built using Type Script and modern libraries:

+### `React, Redux Toolkit, React Router, React Hook Form, React Bootstrap, SASS.`

 ---